FAForever/wiki-pages/FAQ/Offline.md

 `C:\ProgramData\FAForever\bin\ForgedAlliance.exe`

 and run it.
 If the game crashes, you may have to run `C:\\ProgramData\\FAForever\\bin\\ForgedAlliance.exe` as administrator (this comes with a security risk, especially if you obtained FAForever from an untrusted source).
-If you run the game offline you will not have access to some features such as autodownload of missing maps/mods from the vault or automated replay saving.
+If you run the game offline you will not have access to some features such as autodownload of missing maps/mods from the vault or automated saving of replays to the FAF replay vault (although you should still be able to access the replay from the last offline game on your hard drive).

-If you want to play a coop mission in single player you need to "host" it first, so that it downloads the relevant files.
+If you want to play a coop mission in single player you need to "host" it once through the FAF client (co-op tab), so that it downloads the relevant files.
 Once you get to the in-game lobby you can close the game.
 You need to do this once for each mission you want to play.
 Every time you want to play singleplayer: Start the game with the /init init_coop.lua command line switch or shortcut.
-Begin the mission from the **skirmish** screen.
+Begin the mission from the **skirmish** screen and change the map to select a different (downloaded) mission.
 Resume saved progress from the campaign screen.

 For an example of command line switches, the following will open FAF offline, disable the intro movies, show the 'moho log' window, and create a log (offlineDev.log) in the same folder:
 `C:\ProgramData\FAForever\bin\ForgedAlliance.exe /init init_faf.lua /EnableDiskWatch /showlog /nomovie /log  offlineDev.log`